aditsuru-git/aditsuru-git/README.md

 ˚🐾˖° Always down to collaborate on something **weird, ambitious, or beautifully over-engineered**

-Documenting the messy art of making cool things [blogs coming soon]() ฅ ฅ
+Documenting the messy art of making cool things — now live at [aditsuru.com](https://aditsuru.com) ฅ ฅ

 🐱ྀི I love the quiet of cave life, ask me about anything: